sagemath/trac_to_gh/Issue 1678.md

 # Issue 1678: docs -- tutorial: modification to the tutorial to address numerous gotcha's

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1678

 Original creator: was